atomisthq/docs/docs/automations/command-examples.md

 ### Testing editors and generators

-For handlers that use automation-client functions to [create or change code](#make-a-code-change), we typically test only the project-editing function.
-There is an implementation of Project that is all in-memory, for easy testing.
+For commands that use automation-client functions to [create or change code](#make-a-code-change), we typically test only the project-editing function.
+There is an implementation of `Project` that is all in-memory, for easy testing.
 For example:

 ```typescript